Where to Stay in Ljubljana 2023 – 6 Best Areas

 The buildings around this area are completely covered in extensive graffiti and brilliant murals.
 Sculptures and installations frequently pop up too and, with the murals being constantly covered over with newer works, there is always something new to discover, even for returning visitors.

-The Museum of Contemporary Art Metelkova | +MSUM provides a more formal and contained exhibition of artworks.
+The Museum of Contemporary Art Metelkova provides a more formal and contained exhibition of artworks.
 Housed within former barracks, the museum is perfect for rainier days, when you would rather not be out on the streets.

 If you find yourself getting tired of all the art, take a short walk around the block to the Slovenian Ethnographic Museum.
-Here you can take in exhibits detailing the history and development of Slovenia and its people
+Here you can take in exhibits detailing the history and development of Slovenia and its people.

 Metelkova is also the center of Ljubljana’s music culture.
 Local bars host live performances from Ljubljana’s up-and-coming musicians, covering a wide range of genres.
 If you are looking for an edgier night out, you should definitely head to Metelkova.